addfups/addfups.github.io/all.md

 ---
+title:  "Advanced examples"
+mathjax: true
 layout: post
-title: "CV"
-permalink: "/cv/"
-mathjax: true
+categories: media
 ---

 # Hardware Subsystems

 Eddie is a versatile mobile robotics development platform.
 Eddie is equipped with 3D vision capabilities, utilizing the Microsoft Kinect, allowing it to perceive its surroundings in three dimensions.&#x20;